fbedussi/gpp/README.md

 ````
 or clone the repo
 https://github.com/fbedussi/gpp
- and install as a module with `npm link`.
+ and install it as a module with `npm link`.

 ##Usage
 ````